-Source Control and Physical Distancing Recommendations - Updated
+Source Control and Physical Distancing Recommendations

-The safest practice is for residents and visitors to wear source control and physically distance, particularly if either are at risk for severe disease or are unvaccinated.
+It is safest for residents and visitors to wear source control and physically distance, particularly if either are at risk for severe disease or are not up to date with COVID-19 vaccinations.

 Source control and physical distancing (when physical distancing is feasible and will not interfere with provision of care) are recommended for everyone in a health care setting.
 HCP must wear, at a minimum, a well-fitted face mask while working.
-Other PPE may be required; see the section on Universal PPE for HCP.
+Other personal protective equipment (PPE) may be required; see the section on Universal PPE for HCP.

-In accordance with Governor Pritzker's August 4, 2021 Executive Order Number 18 (COVID-19 Executive Order No. 85), "all nursing homes and long-term care facilities in Illinois must continue to follow the guidance issued by the CDC and IDPH that requires the use of face coverings in congregate facilities for those over the age of 2 and able to medically tolerate a face covering, regardless of vaccination status."
-Face coverings may be removed temporarily while actively eating or drinking while maintaining 6 feet of distance from others.
+In accordance with Governor Pritzker's August 4, 2021 Executive Order Number 18 (COVID-19 Executive Order No. 85) reissued February 4, 2022, "all nursing homes and long-term care facilities in Illinois must continue to follow the guidance issued by the CDC and IDPH that requires the use of face coverings in congregate facilities for those over the age of 2 and able to medically tolerate a face covering, regardless of vaccination status."
+During visitations, face coverings may be removed temporarily while actively eating or drinking while maintaining 6 feet of distance from others.

-Universal PPE for HCP
+Universal PPE for HCP - Updated

-• If a resident is suspected or confirmed to have COVID-19, or is an unvaccinated resident identified to be a close contact, HCP must wear an N95 respirator, eye protection, gown, and gloves.
+- If a resident is suspected or confirmed to have COVID-19 or is not up to date with COVID-19 vaccinations, and the resident is identified to be a close contact, HCP must wear an N95 respirator, eye protection, gown, and gloves. - If a resident is identified to be a close contact and is up to date with COVID-19 vaccinations, HCP must wear PPE according to community transmission levels listed below.

-- If a resident is identified to be a close contact and is vaccinated, HCP must wear PPE according to community transmission levels listed below. - For those residents not suspected to have COVID-19, HCP should use community transmission levels to determine the appropriate PPE to wear. - When community transmission levels are substantial or high HCP must wear a well-fitted mask and eye protection while present in patient care areas. - HCP are not required to wear eye protection for COVID-19 when working in non-patient care areas (e.g., offices, main kitchens, maintenance areas) when there are substantial or high community COVID-19 transmission levels.
-HCP should wear eye protection when entering the patient care areas. - When community transmission levels are low-to-moderate HCP must wear a well-fitted face mask. - For COVID-19 specimen collection: HCP must wear an N95 respirator, eye protection, gown, and gloves. - Guidance for CPAP/BIPAP for asymptomatic residents, who are not suspected to have COVID-19 (regardless of vaccination status). - In areas with substantial-to-high community transmission levels, HCP must wear an N95 respirator and eye protection. - In areas with moderate-to-low community transmission levels, HCP must wear a well-fitted face mask.
+- For those residents not suspected to have COVID-19, HCP should use community transmission levels to determine the appropriate PPE to wear. - When community transmission levels are substantial or high - At a minimum, HCP must wear a well-fitted mask at all times and eye protection while present in resident care areas. - Facilities might consider having HCP wear N95 respirators at all times while in the facility. - HCP are not required to wear eye protection for COVID-19 when working in nonresident care areas (e.g., offices, main kitchens, maintenance areas) when there are substantial or high community COVID-19 transmission levels.
+HCP should wear eye protection when entering the resident care areas. - When community transmission levels are low-to-moderate HCP must wear a well-fitted face mask. - For COVID-19 specimen collection: HCP must wear an N95 respirator, eye protection, gown, and gloves. - Guidance for CPAP/BIPAP for asymptomatic residents, who are not suspected to have COVID-19 (regardless of vaccination status). - o In areas with substantial-to-high community transmission levels, HCP must wear an N95 respirator and eye protection when entering the room of a resident with CPAP/BIPAP. - o In areas with moderate-to-low community transmission levels, HCP must wear a well-fitted face mask.